Information for Consumers and Carers

 Partnering with consumers in mental healthcare

 We are committed to working alongside consumers, and see it as key to achieving better outcomes for people accessing mental health services.
+Because we are committed to this principle, we have a focus on partnering with consumers and carers in our healthcare planning.

 There are a number of ways consumers, carers and the community can get involved and help us to design and deliver mental healthcare.